hemalatha-0307/evershop-deployment/README.md

-# 🛒 Evershop Deployment on AWS – Cloud Internship Project
+# 🛒 Evershop Deployment on AWS – Cloud Project

 ### 🚀 Overview
 This repository documents the complete cloud deployment lifecycle of the **Evershop e-commerce platform**, implemented as part of my **Nullclass Cloud Internship**.